Hello fellow beekeepers and honeybee enthusiasts!

 What’s in Bloom (according to Maymont)

-That’s all for this month!
 If you are not a member of RPBBA, we encourage you to join and be active.
+Our club operates 100% on volunteers.
+There is a constant flow of activities within the club to bee as active as you want to bee.
 You can join on our website.

 We are always looking for ways to improve communications in the club.
 If you have any ideas or suggestions, please let me know.